 Tep has a more limited country coverage than other competitors, like, for example, XCom Global.

 Con Some people have had customer support issues

 A quick browse through international travel forums show that people have had occasional issues with customer support.
 This blog post covers one travelers particularly bad experience with the company earlier in 2013.
 It should be noted though that the majority of consumer reviews are positive.

-Con 4G is an extra
+Con Getting 4G coverage will cost extra

 The default speed is 3G, getting for 4G is an extra that costs €1.85/day.